mdn/translated-content-de/files/de/web/api/analysernode/index.md

 const dataArray = new Uint8Array(bufferLength);
 analyser.getByteTimeDomainData(dataArray);

-// Connect the source to be analysed source.connect(analyser);
+// Connect the source to be analyzed source.connect(analyser);

 // Get a canvas defined with ID "oscilloscope"